|

 time.
 A budget can provide guidelines for managing future

+investments and expenses.
 Building Code - Local

 regulations that specify minimum structural requirements